geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

 ## Step 2 - `Network` construction
-**FastEstimator supports both Pytorch and Tensorflow, so this section can use both backend to implement.** <br>
+**FastEstimator supports both PyTorch and TensorFlow, so this section could use either backend.** <br>
-We are going to only demonstate the Pytorch way in this example.
+We are going to only demonstrate the PyTorch way in this example.

 ### Model construction
-The model definitions are implemented in Pytorch and instantiated by calling `fe.build` which also associates the model with specific optimizer.
+The model definitions are implemented in PyTorch and instantiated by calling `fe.build` which also associates the model with a specific optimizer.

 ```python